 If life insurance options like perm, whole and universal don’t fit in your budget, there’s one solution that might be a perfect fit.
 And that’s a shiny new (for a limited time only) term life insurance policy.
 Find an independent insurance agent now, and get one-on-one consultation and affordable options for the best coverage for your unique needs.

 First of all, we should tell you that under the big ol’ umbrella of life insurance, you pretty much have two different flavors: perm and term.

 With both varieties of life insurance, when your ticket gets punched, your chosen beneficiary receives the full death benefit to handle any debt and IOUs that may have been left behind.

 If you’re still a little confused about the differences between term and perm, you can learn even more right here >

 Life insurance is different from a homeowners or auto policy, in that it doesn’t cover specific situations.
 A policyholder will select the amount of life insurance they want, then when their bucket is kicked, their beneficiary receives the full payout in the manner in which they choose (i.e., annuity, lump sum, etc.).

 From there, they can do whatever they want with the money.
 It’s usually a good call to choose someone you can trust who doesn’t spend all their money on Beanie Babies.
-Most often, the money is used for funeral expenses, medical bills, setting up a trust for any young children, etc.
+Most often, the money is used for things like funeral expenses, medical bills, or setting up a trust for any young children.

 Most important is just that you have life insurance.
 Any life insurance.
 The type you buy is based entirely on your needs and means.
 If your situation demands a larger benefit but your budget doesn’t have a ton of wiggle room, then term life insurance might be the right option for you.